 A static batch test was used to determine the optimal ratio of Fenton's reagent for removing benzene and toluene from contaminated subsurface at a site, followed by a two-dimensional simulation tank experiment, where benzene and toluene were distributed throughout the tank, and then in the groundwater circulation wells.
-The Fenton's reagent of 0.05 L of 3% H2O2 and 6.12 g of FeSO4·7H2O was added in the ratio of 0.05 L of 3% H2O2 and 6.12 g of FeSO4·7H2O, and the reactive circulation wells were initiated at an aeration rate of 15 L/min.The results show:The groundwater circulation close to the circulation wells is highly disturbed, the mass transfer between the gas and water phases is strong, benzene and toluene are preferentially removed, and a remediation area centered on the circulation wells is gradually formed; after 12 h of cumulative aeration, contaminants within a 50 cm radius from the circulation well were below the detection limit.
-Residual benzene and toluene were concentrated in the area on both sides of the simulation tank, away from the circulation well.
-The contaminant removal efficiency within the 50-cm radius of influence of the circulation wells was high, and the enhanced remediation of benzene- and toluene-contaminated groundwater by reactive circulation wells using Fenton's reagent as the remediation agent was more effective.
+The Fenton's reagent of 0.05 L of 3% $H_2O_2$ and 6.12 g of FeSO4·7H2O was added in the ratio of 0.05 L of 3% $H_2O_2$ and 6.12 g of FeSO4·7H2O, and the reactive circulation wells were initiated at an aeration rate of 15 L/min.The results show:The groundwater circulation close to the circulation wells is highly disturbed, the mass transfer between the gas and water phases is strong, benzene and toluene are preferentially removed, and a remediation area centered on the circulation wells is gradually formed; after 12 h of cumulative aeration, contaminants within a 50 cm radius from the circulation well were below the detection limit.
+Residual benzene and toluene were concentrated in the area on both sides of the simulation tank, away from the circulation wells was high, and the enhanced remediation of benzene- and toluene-contaminated groundwater by reactive circulation wells using Fenton's reagent as the remediation agent was more effective.